-Maryland-Based Firm Faces Pushback Over Planned Wind Turbines
+Winds Of Change: Offshore Maryland Wind Farms On The Horizon

 “We have enough room offshore for well over 100 turbines,” Grybowski said.
 “All of those turbines would produce the amount of power you would see in a big traditional power plant.”

-The construction of those turbines would create upwards of 3,000 jobs, Grybowski said.READ MORE: Charging Documents Shed New Light On Rare Arrest In Baltimore ATM Theft Case
+The construction of those turbines would create upwards of 3,000 jobs, Grybowski said.READ MORE: How Will President Biden's Trillion Dollar Infrastructure Bill Impact Maryland?

 The goal is to begin construction by the end of 2023.
 About 17 miles off the coast of Ocean City, a high-tech buoy is gathering information that will influence the turbines’ design, locations and construction to minimize the impact on marine life.